Email Marketing Deliverability Rates by Platform: What You Need to Know in 2026

 Here’s where it gets actionable.
 Applying email marketing segmentation best practices is one of the highest-leverage things you can do for deliverability.
 Why?
 Because when you send the right email to the right person, open rates go up.
 And high open rates tell Gmail, Outlook, and others: this sender is trusted.

-4. Authenticate your domain — If you haven’t set up DKIM and SPF through your platform, do it today.
-It’s a no-brainer.
+- Authenticate your domain — If you haven’t set up DKIM and SPF through your platform, do it today.
+It is one of the simplest ways to improve inbox placement.

 Platform-Specific Considerations